-- (i) All students are required to stay on campus during the entire duration of the programme. - (ii) Students can leave the campus only during Vacations, Summer Internship, - (iii) Project Work and Field Work - (iv) Students should leave the campus only with prior authorization and permissions during vacations. - (v) If any student stays outside the campus overnight without proper authorisation, he/she will be: - (a) In the first instance, issued a letter calling for explanation to the student and imposition of appropriate penalty as approved by the Competent Authority which will be also communicated to the student's parent/guardian. - (b) In case of recurrence of such absence the student's parent/guardian will be called to the campus and the student will give an undertaking in the presence of the parent/guardian not to repeat such behaviour. - (c) In case of further recurrence of absence, the student will be directed to withdraw from the programme.
+- (i) All students are required to stay on campus during the entire duration of the programme. - (ii) Students can leave the campus only during Vacations, Summer Internship, Field Work and Industry Project - (iii) Students should leave the campus only with prior authorization and permissions during vacations. - (iv) If any student stays outside the campus overnight without proper authorisation, he/she will be: - a.
+In the first instance, issued a letter calling for explanation to the student and imposition of appropriate penalty as approved by the Competent Authority which will be also communicated to the student's parent/guardian. - b.
+In case of recurrence of such absence the student's parent/guardian will be called to the campus and the student will give an undertaking in the presence of the parent/guardian not to repeat such behaviour. - c.
+In case of further recurrence of absence, the student will be directed to withdraw from the programme.
 If the student does not withdraw from the programme on being so directed, he/she will be liable for expulsion from the programme and the Institute.

-4.9 Recording of Attendance
+4.9 Recording Attendance

-The attendance shall be taken in a manner as duly notified by the PGP Cell from time to time.
+The attendance shall be in a manner as duly notified by the PGP Cell from time to time.